solid/solid-spec/UserStories/PrivateSharing.md

 ### Send notice to Jane

 Ian's software ( server or client - it does not matter ) somehow needs to find out how to ping Jane.
 They know Jane's WebID is `<https://jane.org/profile#me>`, so they can dereference the document at `<https://jane.org/profile>` for which they probably already have a cached version.
-If they don't have the full version but just want to find out what the relation they need is they can send the request
+If they don't have the full version but just want to find out what the relation they need is they can send the request.
+A simple GET on the profile will do.

+Given that we have shown the obvious way to query in other examples, we show here out of interest a potential optimisation that would send the query in the body of the GET (see [discussion on http-wg list](https://lists.w3.org/Archives/Public/ietf-http-wg/2015AprJun/0317.html) ).
+(The query could also be in a `Query` header.)

 ```
 GET /profile HTTP/1.1